WhackerLink/whackerlink_v3/README.md

 Put the google json file into the root directory of whackerlink and rename it to `google.json`.
 Open the `config.yml` file and under the `‘sheetsJson: './something-124.json'` change `‘./something-124.json’` to `‘google.json’`.
 Under the sheetsID put the google sheet that the rids and channels are listed in.
 The ID should look something like this: `14KmRdIIGcLWQnM4sWBKFxJOmqj7-Mh0vXO8taKsEgJU`.
 You can find this in the URL of your sheet while viewing.

+Make sure to run toke_generator.js to generate your JWT for socket use.
+This is a must and a huge security upgrade.

 ### Run WhackerLink

 Copy the directory your whackerlink files are in and open CMD.
 Run the command `cd "directory"` and then put the location of the folder in there and hit enter.
 After that run `npm i` and then `node index.js -c config.yml` and go to `http://localhost:3000` that whackerlink is running on.